 Acrylic Painting DVD’s

-If you aren’t a big fan of learning from books, then I highly recommend you check out the following acrylic painting dvd’s from Creative Catalyst Productions.
+I highly recommend you check out the following acrylic painting dvd’s from Creative Catalyst Productions.
 Creative Catalyst produces some of the highest quality DVD’s in the world and well worth every penny.
 I recommend Creative Catalyst throughout my website and in my newsletters and stand by them 100 %.
 Click the links below to see the pricing & ordering details for each video, including free previews.